 Note: An undergraduate exam board will reinstate the module mark for a previous attempt at a failed module if it is higher than the mark for the most recent attempt.
-This will not apply where students are repeating an entire year for uncapped marks.
-In such cases the marks achieved at the end of the repeat year will stand.
+This will not apply where students are repeating an entire Year for uncapped marks.
+In such cases the marks achieved at the end of the repeat Year will stand.

-- 4.1.14 Following reassessment, where a student has a fail mark below 40 in a maximum of 30 credits' worth of non-core modules and has not failed more than 30 non-core credits in total across all years, the Board will treat the fail in the following way: - a) where a student has not had three attempts at the assessment for the failed module the Board will offer the student the choice of either undertaking reassessment in their current year or proceeding to the next year carrying the fail. - b) Where a student has already had three attempts at the assessment for the failed module the Board will permit the student to proceed to the next year carrying the fail.
+- 4.4.4 Following an attempt at reassessment for all the required modules, where a student has a fail mark below 40 in a maximum of 30 credits' worth of non-core modules and has not failed more than 30 non-core credits in total across all Years, the Board will treat the fail in the following way: - a) where a student has not had three attempts at the assessment for the failed module the Board will offer the student the choice of either undertaking reassessment in their current Year or proceeding to the next Year carrying the fail. - b) Where a student has already had three attempts at the assessment for the failed module the Board will permit the student to proceed to the next Year carrying the fail.

-Progression from Year Three to the Final Year of a Four-Year Course involving a Placement Year or a Year Abroad a) enrol onto and attempt to pass the equivalent of 120 Essex credits.
+4.5 Progression from Year Three to the Final Year of a Four-Year Course involving a Placement Year or a Year Abroad a) enrol onto and attempt to pass the equivalent of 120 Essex credits.
 The best 75 of the marks obtained for individual modules will be used to create an average Year Mark which will be converted into an Essex Year Mark and validated.
 The Year Mark must be passed with a mark of 40.

-4.1.15 In order to progress from Year Three to the Final Year on a degree including a Year Abroad students must:
+4.5.1 In order to progress from Year Three to the Final Year on a degree including a Year Abroad students must: